 While for many banks in the rest of Europe and in the UK coupon payment is dependent upon the Capital Buffer Requirements as defined by CRD4-CRR, themselves triggering a "Maximum Distributable Amount" that is restricting coupon payment, the restrictions on Tier 1 coupon distribution seem a bit less restrictive in Switzerland.
-Indeed, in the case of the 7.125% USD 1.25bn securities, UBS Group is prohibited from making coupon payment in three circumstances.
+Indeed, in the case of the two securities under consideration, UBS Group is prohibited from making coupon payment in three circumstances.